c0pperdragon/Amiga-Digital-Video/README.md

-For all Amiga versions that have a socketed Denise chip, a rather small adapter board can be used to extract the digital video signal (12 bit) to a 40-pin connector compatible with the a Raspberry Pi Zero.
-This can then be used with the RGBtoHDMI software to produce a perfect HDMI picure with very low latency (a few milliseconds at most).
+For all Amiga versions that have a socketed Denise chip, a rather small adapter board can be used to extract the digital video signal (12 bit) to a 40-pin connector compatible with the Raspberry Pi Zero.
+This can then be used with the RGBtoHDMI software to produce a perfect HDMI picture with very low latency (a few milliseconds at most).

 ![](bootscreen.jpg)